ncr5012/demo/README.md

 - **Software:** Python, design and training of transformer architecture from scratch, optimization of training loops for RAM and compute constraints.
 - **Data Science:** Python, data structure creation, API utilization for data collection, data partitioning and cleaning, optimization of data structures and algorithms for RAM constraints.

+**Note:** The code shown will always be an obsolete version of the model with errors I have subsequently fixed, just in case I eventually train a model that effectively predicts stock market data.
+This is meant to show how I formed a structured approach towards a potentially impossible problem.
+The fact im applying for a job should tell you it hasn't been successful yet ; ).

 ### 3. RAG LLM

 **Project Overview:**